-Working hours for children between 16-18 years are limited to 36 hours per week and for children between 14-16 years to 24 hours a week maximum (LC Article 14).
+Working hours for children between 16-18 years are limited to 36 hours per week and for children between 14-16 years to 24 hours a week maximum (LC Article 24).

-There is no strict limitation for shift workers, apart from the fact that the duration shall be determined by a shift schedule made up by an employer and which is based on work specificities.
-The requirement for 12-hour minimum rest between shifts (as per LC, Art 14 above) apply.
-The employer should notify the employee about the shift schedule at least 10 days in advance, unless that is impossible during an emergency (LC article 15).
+There is no strict limitation for shift workers, apart from the fact that the duration shall be determined by a shift schedule made up by an employer and which is based on work specificities and it is prohibited to work in two consecutive shifts.
+The requirement for 12-hour minimum rest between shifts (as per LC, Art 24 above) apply.
+The employer should notify the employee about the shift schedule at least 10 days in advance, unless that is impossible during an emergency (LC article 25).

-Working at night (night is considered to be between 22:00 and 6:00) is prohibited for minors, pregnant women, women who recently gave birth, nursing mothers as well as official caregivers of children under the age of 3, as well as persons with disabilities (LC article 18).
+Working at night (night is considered to be between 22:00 and 6:00) is prohibited for minors, pregnant women, women who recently gave birth, nursing mothers.
+Express consent is required for official caregivers of children under the age of 3, as well as persons with disabilities to work at night (LC article 28).